MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ```
 >

 After the *SushiPiece* setup, this code should be fairly clear.
-There is no need to implement a handler for the `.None` enum case as the cat can only every be on the `.Left` or the `.Right`.
+There is no need to implement a handler for the
+`.none` enum case as the cat can only every be on the `.left` or the `.right`.

 Next you need to code connect the cat, see if you can do this yourself.
-The process is the same as *sushiBasePiece*, just don't forget the name of this class :]
+The process is the same as *sushiBasePiece*,
+just don't forget the name of this class :]

 > [solution]
 > Open *GameScene.swift* and add the following property to the class.
+>
 ```
 var character: Character!
 ```
+>

 > Next create the code connection in `didMoveToView(...)`
 >
 ```